MENU

 A straight shot out of Narita

 If you’re ready to zip into Tokyo proper, we have a recommendation for you!
 You’ll likely want to first get to the Yamanote Line, the main train line that circles around Tokyo.
-The Keisei Skyliner Train takes the top spot in both luxury and convenience, whisking you to either Nippori or Ueno station on the north edge of this line.
+The Keisei Skyliner takes the top spot in both luxury and convenience, whisking you to either Nippori or Ueno stations on the north end of this line.
 The extraordinarily smooth ride also gives you a proper introduction of what’s to come.
-You’ll first see Chiba’s lush countryside, and it will slowly open up into the Tokyo metropolis, with the towering TOKYO SKYTREE tower greeting you on the way.
-Learn more here: https://www.keisei.co.jp/keisei/tetudou/skyliner/us/skyliner/index.php
+You’ll first travel through Chiba’s quiet countryside, and it will slowly transition into the cityscapes of the Tokyo metropolis, with the towering TOKYO SKYTREE greeting you on the way.

 Another limited-express train option is the Narita Express.
 The ride on the “N-EX” offers a similar experience to the Keisei Skyliner, but will take you to Tokyo Station followed by Shinagawa Station.
-From Shingawa, service is also available to Ofuna (via Yokohama) or Shinjuku/Hachioji.
-Learn more here: https://www.jreast.co.jp/multi/en/nex/
+From Shinagawa, service is also available to Ofuna (via Yokohama) or Shinjuku/Hachioji.

 Too much stuff, tired.

 Exploration of Narita is definitely worth it, but realistically, many of us have a ton of luggage, and would prefer to get to our first stay destination after a flight.
 If this sounds like you, then the Airport Bus might be the most sensible option.
-You can take a large highway bus directly to Tokyo station in about 70 minutes, and not have to worry about your luggage after it’s stored in the bus cargo hold.
+You can take a large highway bus directly to Tokyo Station in about 70 minutes, and not have to worry about your luggage after it’s stored in the bus cargo hold.
 Kick back and relax in your seat as you cruise the highways into Tokyo.

 https://www.narita-airport.jp/en/access/city_access